degica/komoju-woocommerce/README.md

 Enable the payment gateway and configure the account as described in the 'Installation' section.

-The module should first be set to test mode (sandbox).

 Note - an account with [Komoju](https://komoju.com) is required before using this module.